 At the request of our customer, a golden eyelet should be attached to the upper edge of the cross, which can be folded back by 90°, so that the cross can be used later, in addition to its function as a pectoral, also lying on the altar and, in a later phase, even together with a Gothic base can be used as a standing cross during the fair.
 Our pectoral thus fulfills three functions at once and can therefore be used universally.

-For use as an altar cross, an additional "slot" was attached to the rear inside of the lower arm of the cross for a holder on the later planned Gothic base of the cross.
-In this way, the cross can be set up on the altar during church celebrations and presented to the congregation with just a few safe movements.
-The oval openings of the holder are intended to provide additional light from behind for the subsequent gemstone settings on the front of the pectoral.
+For use as an altar cross, an additional "insert" for a holder on the later Gothic base of the cross was added to the rear inside of the lower cross arm.
+This means that the cross can be placed on the altar and presented to the congregation during church services with just a few safe movements.
+The oval openings in the holder are intended to provide the later gemstone settings on the front of the pectoral with sufficient light from behind.

-Finally, a very special “highlight” was the engraving of a font around the outside of the cross at the special request of our customer in a medieval font.
-This Latin inscription contains the names of all current or historical personalities who have decisively shaped the life of our customer.
-This gave the cross a particularly personal “charging” for him.
+Finally, a very special "highlight" was the engraving of a text around the outside edge of the cross in a medieval font at the special request of our customer.
+This Latin inscription contains the names of all current or historical personalities who have had a decisive influence on our customer's life.
+This gave the cross a particularly personal "charge" for him.

 A milling head that is only slightly larger than a human hair, or to be more precise, only 0,3 millimeters in size, was used to engrave the Gothic circular script.
 Working with such a tool definitely requires a very steady hand and a lot of patience 😉 :